Baldacchino – The NSW Court of Appeal reviews the exceptions to Section 59A and defines the scope of what is an ‘artificial aid’

 He has been advised that he requires a total knee replacement and claimed compensation pursuant to section 60 of the 1987 Act for the costs of and incidental to the procedure.

-Liability in relation to the surgery was declined on the basis that the procedure fell outside of the time limits prescribed by section 59A(2) of the 1987 Act and he commenced proceedings in the Workers Compensation Commission.
+Liability in relation to the surgery was declined on the basis that the procedure fell outside of the time limits prescribed by section 59A(2) of the 1987 Act and he commenced proceedings in the Workers Compensation Commission (now known as the Personal Injury Commission).

 The Arbitrator found in favour of Mr Baldacchino at first instance.
 Critical to the decision was the 1979 NSW Court of Appeal decision of Thomas v Ferguson Transformers Pty Ltd NSWLR216.